-DNS is the canonical protocol for connectionless UDP.
-Yet DNS today is challenged by eavesdropping that compromises privacy, source-address spoofing that results in denial-ofservice (DoS) attacks on the server and third parties, injection attacks that exploit fragmentation, and size limitations that constrain policy and operational choices.
+Abstract-The Domain Name System (DNS) seems ideal for connectionless UDP, vet this choice results in challenges of eavesdropping that compromises privacy, source-address spoofing that simplifies denial-of-service (DoS) attacks on the server and third parties, injection attacks that exploit fragmentation, and reply-size limits that constrain key sizes and policy choices.
 We propose T-DNS to address these problems.
 It uses TCP to smoothly support large payloads and to mitigate spoofing and amplification for DoS.
 T-DNS uses transport-layer security (TLS) to provide privacy from users to their DNS resolvers and optionally to authoritative servers.
-Expectations about DNS suggest connections will balloon client latency and overwhelm server with state, but our evaluation shows costs are modest: end-to-end latency from TLS to the recursive resolver is only about 9% slower when UDP is used to the authoritative server, and 22% slower with TCP to the authoritative.
-With diverse traces we show that frequent connection reuse is possible (60-95% for stub and recursive resolvers, although half that for authoritative servers), and after connection establishment, we show TCP and TLS latency is equivalent to UDP.
-With conservative timeouts (20 s at authoritative servers and 60 s elsewhere) and conservative estimates of connection state memory requirements, we show that server memory requirements match current hardware: a large recursive resolver may have 24k active connections requiring about 3.6 GB additional RAM.
-We identify the key design and implementation decisions needed to minimize overhead: query pipelining, out-of-order responses, TLS connection resumption, and plausible timeouts.
+TCP and TLS are hardly novel, and expectations about DNS suggest connections will balloon client latency and overwhelm server with state.
+Our contribution is to show that T-DNS significantly improves security and privacy: TCP prevents denial-of-service (DoS) amplification against others, reduces the effects of DoS on the server, and simplifies policy choices about key size.
+TLS protects against eavesdroppers to the recursive resolver.
+Our second contribution is to show that with careful implementation choices, these benefits come at only modest cost: end-to-end latency from TLS to the recursive resolver is only about 9% slower when UDP is used to the authoritative server, and 22% slower with TCP to the authoritative.
+With diverse traces we show that connection reuse can be frequent (60-95% for stub and recursive resolvers, although half that for authoritative servers), and after connection establishment, experiments show that TCP and TLS latency is equivalent to UDP.
+With conservative timeouts (20s at authoritative servers and 60s elsewhere) and estimated perconnection memory, we show that server memory requirements match current hardware: a large recursive resolver may have 24k active connections requiring about 3.6 GB additional RAM.
+Good performance requires key design and implementation decisions we identify: query pipelining, out-of-order responses, TCP fastopen and TLS connection resumption, and plausible timeouts.

-1. INTRODUCTION
+I. INTRODUCTION